SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *So carefree and full of fun*, she thought, *I could use a little of that in my life.*

-Pinkie had noticed the starring, "are you okay, you're face is a little red."
+Pinkie had noticed the staring, "are you okay, your face is a little red."

 Rarity said, "oh, I'm fine... just excited about this dress," averting her gaze.